J-Morrison/J-Morrison.github.io/_projects/d_nhl_ml.md

 ---
-title: "Using Machine Learning To Predict NHL Success"
+title: "Using Machine Learning To Predict NHL Game Outcomes"
 excerpt: "This was the final project for a graduate level course on machine learning and data mining."
 header:
   image: /assets/images/resume.png